VirtusLab/git-machete/docs/blog-2/blog-2.md

 At this point one can ask a question: why then is the definition file even needed since the upstreams could be always inferred on the fly?
 The argument against such an approach is that it wouldn't be desirable if everything in the tool happened automagically/behind the scenes.
 The developer should keep a sensible amount of control while still being provided with some hints when they're in doubt.
-It seems much more reasonable than the inverse - inferring everything that's possible and only asking the human when the tool is in doubt.
+It seems much more reasonable than the inverse &mdash; inferring everything that's possible and only asking the human when the tool is in doubt.

 ## `discover` + `traverse` combo